 Course Format The workshop runs over three days and combines field and classroom learning.
 Participants work through real-world scenarios, focusing on how objectives, fire behaviour expectations, treatment design, ignition strategy, and monitoring align across both documents.
 While we use BC provincial templates as the working framework, the course focuses on planning principles, fire behaviour logic, and integration that are applicable across Canada.

 Details The course is held in Kelowna, British Columbia.
-The cost is $725 and includes 24 CPD hours plus pre-course preparation.
+This introductory offering is set at $750 and includes 24 CPD hours plus pre-course preparation.
 Registration is limited to 24 participants.
+This is the only integrated prescriptions and burn planning workshop I’m running this year.

 Prerequisites / Recommended Experience This course builds directly on intermediate fire behaviour concepts (e.g., S-390).
 While not required, completing S-390 or equivalent is recommended so fuel typing and fire behaviour assumptions are defensible.